Analysis | Alex Smith has been a miracle for Washington. He could be the team’s future, too.

 In many ways, Sunday’s game was one Washington should have won by one or two scores.
 So many first-half drives stalled on bad plays, poor blocking and even a missed field goal.
 Smith later said he was “shocked” when he looked at the scoreboard late in the first half and saw his team down 17-3.
 How could it only have three points?

 His great value, however, is resilience.
 Who, after all, is better at looking at disaster and somehow finding a way to douse the fire than the man who almost died and was never supposed to walk the same again, let alone start a professional football game?
 Washington had the ball four times in the second half after going down 24-3.
-It scored each time, with touchdowns on the first three and a field goal on the last that tied the game with 21 seconds left.
+It scored each time, with touchdowns on the first three possessions and a field goal on the last that tied the score with 21 seconds left.

 Three of those drives started inside Washington’s 20, the other on its 34.
 None were gifts, but rather long, tedious marches, staring into a scoreboard that kept telling them they were losing.
 As they moved, Wright, who didn’t even play until the season’s third week, was amazed at Smith’s calm.